antu99g/Store/README.md

 ## Features

 - Responsive, supperted in all screen sizes
-- Added cart using redux store
+- Added cart and wishlist using redux store
 - Added types using TypeScript
+- Payment integrated, with Stripe checkout
 - Uses own API (Node.js)
-- Payment integrated, with Stripe checkout
 - Skeleton added at all required components

 ## Run Locally